Occupational Lung Disease

 Occupational lung disease is a type of illness associated with toxic exposure to irritants in the workplace.
 Though the Occupational Safety and Health Administration (OSHA) provides federal guidelines for job safety practices, rates of lung illness continue to increase in the U.S.

 Each year, new sources of respiratory damage are created, leading to higher rates of work-related lung disease.
 A majority of employees exposed regularly to toxins on the job exhibit only mild symptoms of lung complications during the early years of employment.
 The link between occupational exposure and lung cancer and other disease is often not realized for decades due to the lengthy latency periods of many lung disorders.

 Long-term exposure to organic and inorganic compounds as well as carcinogens can overwhelm and damage healthy tissues.
 When lung damage leads to death in these situations, the National Occupational Mortality Surveillance (NOMS) program tracks them and assesses risk to industry workers.
-The National Institute for Occupational Safety and Health (NIOSH) uses this data to list current occupational causes of death by industry, evaluates new causes based on patterns, and details possible prevention methods.
+The National Institute for Occupational Safety and Health (NIOSH) uses this data to list current occupational causes of death by industry, evaluate new causes based on patterns, and detail possible prevention methods.

 Typically, it takes consistently measurable levels of toxic exposure over long periods of time to cause the type of long-term damage requiring treatment like surgery or chemotherapy.
 However, a single, severe incident of occupational exposure can lead to short- and long-term respiratory impairment.
 The early symptoms of most occupational lung diseases, nonetheless, are similar, including: